The History of Philippine Cinema

 Films started to change from documentaries to entertainment in 1909.
 Film distribution agencies were established in Manila to import these kinds of movies from Hollywood.
 Movie houses soon dotted Manila.
 Local films were successful as well.

 The first locally produced film is thought to be La Vida de Rizal, a story about José Rizal.
-A second film about Rizal, La Pasion Y Muerte de Dr. Rizal, was hurriedly produced by rivals, opening the same day.
+Rivals quickly produced a second film about Rizal, La Pasion Y Muerte de Dr. Rizal, which opened the same day.
 Produced by foreigners, both films employed sarswela troupes acting out the parts.

 The father of Philippine cinema, José Nepomuceno (1893-1959), was a successful photographer before switching to movies.
 He opened a production company called Malayan Movies in 1917.
 Nepomuceno released the first Filipino-produced film, Dalagang Bukid (Country Maiden), starring Atang de la Rama (1905-1991), in 1919.